Excidion/reproML/reproML/docs/structure.md

 Another pre-commit hook using [pydoclint](https://github.com/jsh9/pydoclint) ensures that the docstring fits the actual function definition.

-### Code styles are not worth fighting over[^4]
+### Code styles are not worth fighting over
-Even though code quality is important - nobody likes debating about indentation aesthetics or pedantic formatting standards.
+Everybody likes debating about code aesthetics or pedantic standards, but you should
+> "agree to cede control over (...) formatting" and
+> "save time and mental energy for more important matters". - black[^4]
-This is why this template comes with one predefined.

-We use an automatic code formatter ([ruff](https://docs.astral.sh/ruff/)) to enforce it's style via pre-commit hooks.
+This is why this template comes with an automatic code formatter ([ruff](https://docs.astral.sh/ruff/)) and enforces it via pre-commit hooks.
-This style is compliant with [black](https://black.readthedocs.io/en/stable/) and [flake8](https://flake8.pycqa.org) and any settings can be configured via the `pyproject.toml`.
+Per default, ruff is [mostly](https://docs.astral.sh/ruff/formatter/black/) compliant with black and any [rules](https://docs.astral.sh/ruff/rules/) can be [configured](https://docs.astral.sh/ruff/configuration/) via the `pyproject.toml`.
-See [here](https://docs.astral.sh/ruff/configuration/) for more details.
+The defaults are great and ensure the diffs for merges and code reviews are as small as possible.

-In the same spirit, we picked the *google*-style for docstrings.
+In the same spirit, just use  the *google*-style for docstrings.
-It's what we like, but most importantly, it's (the only one) supported by all of `mkdocstrings-python`, `interrogate` and `pydoclint`.
+It's elegant, but most importantly, it's (the only one) supported by all of `mkdocstrings-python`, `interrogate` and `pydoclint`, which is required for [this](#documentation-should-be-close-to-code).

 ### Raw data should be immutable[^1]